chapter-three/applenews/README.md

 ### <a name="initial"></a>Initial settings configuration
 1. Visit apple.com to get your credentials and create a news channel that your Drupal site will use.
 2. In your Drupal site, navigate to the "Apple news credentials page" (`admin/config/content/apple-news/settings`) and add your Apple News credentials.
-3. In your Drupal site, navigate to the "Apple news feeds/channels page" (`admin/config/content/apple-news/settings/channels`) and add a feed ID from your apple account.
+3. In your Drupal site, navigate to the "Apple news channels page" (`admin/config/content/apple-news/settings/channels`) and add a channel ID from your apple account.
 Please add one ID at a time.
 The channels are validated by the apple credentials you added to your Drupal site, and if valid, will fetch the channel information and add them to your sites list of channels.

-### <a name="feed"></a>Default Feed/Export configuration
+### <a name="channel"></a>Default Channel/Export configuration
 1. In your Drupal site, navigate to the "Apple news export manager page" (`admin/config/content/apple-news`).
-2. Click on the **'edit'** link of the feed you would like to connect to an apple news channel.
+2. Click on the **'edit'** link of the channel you would like to connect to an apple news channel.
 The default export that comes with the Apple News module is "Nodes", but other exports can be created in code, using custom modules.
 For an example module, check out the "apple_news_article" module that comes with the Apple News module.
-3. In this "Edit page", the minimum requirements to properly configure a feed to an apple news channel are:
+3. In this "Edit page", the minimum requirements to properly configure a channel to an apple news channel are:
     1. Under "Add new component", select "Body(apple_news)".
-    2. Under "Feeds", select the Feed (Apple News Channel) that this export will be tied to. (in other words, this export feed will get nodes, process them, and send them to this selected channel for display in the Apple News app.)
+    2. Under "Channels", select the channel (Apple News Channel) that this export will be tied to. (in other words, this export channel will get nodes, process them, and send them to this selected channel for display in the Apple News app.)
-    3. Under "Content types", select the content types that should be processed with this feed.
+    3. Under "Content types", select the content types that should be processed with this channel.
     4. Under "Layout", the default value is "Simple", but it is possible to create new layouts using a custom module.
     5. Click **Save Changes**
     6. After saving, you will see some options to the right of the new components we just added.
 These are "edit" and "delete".
 Click on **"edit"**